thinking-with-computers/ludus-spec/macros.md

 * Perhaps this minimal version will be just fine (and with mitigated-enough powers that it won't/can't be abused).
 But: it's likely we'll want to actually be able to inspect and manipulate the ASTs that are passed in, which suggests we need a Ludus-compatible representation of an AST.
 At current, that's not possible, since the Clojure representations of Ludus ASTs, tokens, and data use fully-qualified keywords, e.g. `::ast/type`.
 The quick and dirty way to switch this would be to use Ludus dicts.
 Each language supports slashes in keywords, so it would be a quick search-and-replace in the Clojure codebase to allow for clean & usable representations of ASTs in Ludus.
 That said, there may well be something to trying to implement and use datatypes to represent the AST.

 * And finally, there's a question about whether the context should be present, or manipulable.
+I think it should not be.